 There are toilets in the classroom area and the children can use them whenever they like.
 We ask children to let us know when they are going to the toilet so that we know where they are.
 'Accidents' are bound to happen occasionally, and we deal with them with the minimum of fuss.
 We have spare clothes in school should they be needed.
-We are always grateful for any outgrown items to add to our store.
+But if your child regularly has accidents then you may want to consider putting spares in their bag.
+We are also always grateful for any outgrown items to add to our store.